orsenthil/senthil.learntosolveit.com-deploy/posts/2020/01/22/book-review-journey-to-the-center-of-the-earth.rst

     demonstrated that if a heat of 360,000 degrees existed in the interior of the globe.”

-A trilobite_!
+A {{% wikipedia article="Trilobite" %}}!

-    “Very well,” said he quietly, “it is the shell of a crustacean, of an extinct species called a trilobite.
-Nothing more.”
+    "Very well," said he quietly, "it is the shell of a crustacean, of an extinct species called a trilobite.
+Nothing more."

 All these pre-historic animals: